Charge carrier generation in RNDR-DEPFET Detectors: Raw data spectrum after filters

 \section{Raw data spectrum after filters}

-The raw data spectrum equals the recorded, averaged measurements accumulated for all pixels and all frames.
-The spectra of three, representative individual pixels, show the different pixel properties and capability of event identification (\autoref{fig:SinglePixle}).
+The raw-data spectrum corresponds to the recorded averaged measurements accumulated over all pixels and all frames.
+The spectra of four representative individual pixels illustrate different pixel properties and the capability of event identification, including one pixel that is rejected from the analysis (\autoref{fig:SinglePixle}).

-The filtering of defect pixels results in a removal of artificial signals in the logarithmic plotted raw data spectrum and improves the peak to valley ratio (\autoref{fig:SpectrumMasked}).
+Filtering defective pixels removes artificial signals in the logarithmically plotted raw-data spectrum and improves the peak-to-valley ratio (\autoref{fig:SpectrumMasked}).

-Masking the defective pixels, leads to cutting an additional 40 pixels.
-This leads a total cut of 415 pixels, 252 of which are at the boarder (\autoref{fig:MaskPixle}).
-In total about 10.1\% of pixels are discarded, which is a rather permissive approach and leads to an effective active mass of \SI{9,6}{\milli\gram}
+Masking defective pixels removes an additional 55 pixels, leading a total cut of 406 pixels, 252 of which are at the border (\autoref{fig:MaskPixle}).
+In total, about 9.9\% of pixels are discarded, which is a rather permissive approach and leads to an effective active mass of \SI{9,6}{\milli\gram}